semanticarts/gist/docs/Contributing.md

 ### Creating the Pull Request (PR)

-- Once your work is ready to be merged into develop, you will create a pull request (PR).
+- Once your work is ready to be merged into develop, you will [create a pull request](https://github.com/semanticarts/gist/pulls).
+- Assign the PR to yourself for tracking purposes.
 - Before submitting the PR, you should ensure that you have merged or rebased develop into your working branch, [as above during implementation](#commits-pushes-and-merges).
 - Submit the PR to develop.
 - If the issue addressed by the PR is slated for a particular release, assign the PR to the same release project, using the Project labels on the right sidebar, in order to facilitate tracking.
 The project board is configured to automatically put the PR in the "In Review" column.
 However, the associated issue must be moved into that column manually.
 - Once the PR has been submitted, check that there are no conflicts with the develop branch.
 If there are, merge or rebase develop into your branch and resolve the conflicts.
 You may need to repeat this step after making any requested changes, in case other PRs have been merged to develop in the meantime.
 - Assign one or more reviewers, as specified [below](#assigning-reviewers).

+### Draft PRs

 - Some developers like to create a PR before work is completed or even before it has begun.
+Follow the steps above to create the PR, and in addition:
+  - Put it into draft state by clicking on the "Convert to draft" link below the list of reviewers.
-You should remember to put it into draft state and not assign reviewers until it is ready for review.
+  - Do not assign reviewers until the PR is ready for review.
+  - When ready for review, click on the gray "Ready to review" button beneath the build checks section.
+  - Request reviews.

 ### Contents of the PR